New York Yankees: Team nicknames

 The team has acquired different nicknames over the years by both baseball personalities and the media.
 Sportswriter Fred Lieb, in a 1922 story for the Baseball Magazine, said he will call the club "the Yanks" in his articles.
 He stated the nickname "will fit into heads better".
 Their most prominently used nickname is "the Bronx Bombers" or simply "the Bombers", a reference to their home and their prolific hitting.
-The nickname "Bronx Bombers" was first used in an article in the New York World-Telegram in 1936.
-Writer Paul Dickson said the nickname originated from boxer Joe Louis, whose nickname is the "Brown Bomber".
+The nickname "Bronx Bombers" was first used by writer Frank Wallace in a July 5, 1928, article in the New York Daily News.
+By 1935, the name had caught on among sportswriters around the country.

 A less used nickname is "the Pinstripes" or "Pinstripers", in reference to the iconic feature on their home uniforms.
 The term "Murderers' Row" has historically been used to refer to both the 1920s Yankees and the team altogether.
 Critics often refer to the team and the organization as "the Evil Empire", a term applied to the Yankees by Boston Red Sox president Larry Lucchino in a 2002 interview with The New York Times after the Yankees signed pitching prospect José Contreras.
 Ironically, Yankee fans and supporters refer to their team as the "Evil Empire" as a badge of honor and in fact enjoy having their team play the villain.
 The team also embraced the label as well, with the stadium playing "The Imperial March" from Star Wars, the song associated with antagonist Darth Vader, at home games.
 A term from the team's tumultuous late 1970s, "the Bronx Zoo", is sometimes used by detractors, as well as the "Damn Yankees", after the musical of the same name.

 Logos and uniforms

 The Yankees logo and uniform design has changed throughout the team's history.
 During the inaugural Highlanders season in 1903, the uniform featured a large "N" and a "Y" on each breast.
 In 1909, the "N" and "Y" were combined and was added to both the left breast and caps.
 According to history, the interlocking "NY" letters predates the New York Yankees.
-The letters appear on the New York City Police Department Medal for Valor, which was established in 1977 and was designed by Tiffany & Co.
+The letters appear on the New York City Police Department Medal for Valor, which was established in 1877 and was designed by Tiffany & Co.
 Three years later, black pinstripes were added to the Highlander uniforms for the first time.
 The current cap look, a navy blue hat with the white interlocking "NY" letters, was adopted in 1932.
 Both the home and away uniforms has been relatively unchanged since the 1920s and 1940s, respectively.
 The away uniform is grey in color with "NEW YORK" across the chest.

+Merchandise with the Yankees logo, such as baseball caps, is popular worldwide, including in countries where the sport of baseball is not popular.
+According to a 2023 New York Times report, for instance, Yankees caps (mostly counterfeit) are "viral" in Brazil.
+Customers there mostly do not know that the logo represents a baseball team, but think of it as "a classic piece of Americana, a status symbol, or a generic—perhaps chic—emblem of the West".